 - Put a small drop of dish soap—blue Dawn is ideal—on your fingertips.
 Gently rub on both sides of the lenses and the nose pads.
 The best way to clean eyeglasses at home is with dish soap.
 Even the American Optometric Association recommends it.

 - Rinse with warm water, and gently dry with a clean, microfiber cloth.
 Use light touches.
 The microfiber cloth leaves no lint, so your glasses should be perfectly clean.

 - Use individually-wrapped lens wipes to keep your eyeglasses clean throughout the day.
 Or a spritz of rubbing alcohol from a spray bottle followed with a microfiber cloth.

 Feel like your glasses have been through a lot and need a deep clean?
-Consider investing in an eyeglass cleaning machine for periodic deep-cleaning that gets all the gunk and grime out of the hinges, nose piece, all those crevices—all without harming the protective coatings*.
-This maintenance step is crucial to keep your eyeglasses’ longevity and clarity.
+Consider investing in an eyeglass cleaning machine for periodic deep-cleaning that gets all the gunk and grime out of the hinges, nose piece and pads, those crevices—all without harming the protective coatings*.
+This maintenance step is crucial to protect your eyeglasses’ longevity and clarity.

-With any ultrasound cleaning machine like this UKOKE Ultrasonic Cleaner (about $40), always use clean lukewarm water even if the directions call for hot water.
+With any ultrasound cleaning machine like this Magnasonic Professional Ultrasonic Eyeglasses and Jewelry Cleaner, always use clean lukewarm water even if the directions call for hot water.
 The high temperature can actually warp your frames and lens coating.
 While tap water is OK, filtered water is highly recommended.

-Follow other instructions provided with the machine and in 10 minutes, your eyeglasses’ deep-cleaning will be complete.
+Follow the instructions provided with the machine and in 10 minutes, your eyeglasses’ deep-cleaning will be complete.
 So amazing!